krabberod/VirVar_transcriptomes/README.md

    * The common tool to use is repeatmodeller.
 It takes time to run (~48 hours?), and it might not be finished before the workshop starts...
    * Most recent version on Saga: RepeatModeler/2.0.2a-foss-2020b
    * See script in *scripts/2022* folder
-2) Prepare rna-seq for geneprediction
+2) Prepare rna-seq for gene-prediction
    * Align one or more of the samples to the genome with STAR (more is probably better).
      * Current version of STAR on Saga is v2.10.4, I've asked for an update to newest.